OneDrive/onedrive-api-docs/items/sharing_createLink.md

 The **action.createLink** method will create a new sharing link if the specified link type doesn't already exist.
-If a sharing link of the specified type already exists, the existing sharing link will be returned.
+If a sharing link of the specified type already exists for the app, the existing sharing link will be returned.

 **Note:** Your application must be granted read-write permissions to the item to be able to create a sharing link.
 This maps to the `onedrive.readwrite` scope